 For many employees, workers’ compensation is also commonly viewed as a safety net for themselves, too, with the understanding that it can be a way to help cover their bills while recovering from injury.
 However, workers’ comp is more complicated than most people realize, especially in Texas.
 Employees who have been seriously injured on the job need to understand the impact of Texas workers’ comp laws on their process of seeking recovery.

-Is it illegal for a company not to have workers’ comp in Texas?
+Is it Illegal for a Company to Not Have Workers’ Comp Coverage in Texas?

 In Texas, private employers have been allowed to opt out of workers’ comp coverage since 1913.
 While most people believe that their employers are always legally required to carry this insurance, that is only true for public employers in Texas, such as: